ironnysh/mighty/README.md

 ### 2. Run Eleventy
 #### Locally (development)
 Copy the snippet below and paste it into your device's terminal to generate a local copy of the site in the `www` directory.
-The files automatically update whenever you make changes:
+The files update whenever you make changes:

 ```
 npm start
 ```
-Open your browser and type `http://localhost:8080` in the address bar to see your site.
+Open your browser and type `http://localhost:8080` in the address bar to visit your site.

 #### Hosting (production)
 When you're ready to deploy your site to a hosting provider, copy and paste the snippet below into your preferred hosting platform's settings section.